meganclapinski25/ecommerce-tutorial/P05-Displaying-Moods/readme.md

 </div>
 ```

+You want to create one div with an img for item in the data.
+You will add other things to each of these divs in a future step.

-To create the above code, we use `appendChild()` to append the image element into a div element.
+To create the above code, you used `appendChild()` to append the image element into a div element.
 Here's what the javascript code looks like:

 ```js